 What is DBT?

-DBT teaches practical skills for managing emotions, navigating relationships, and tolerating distress — all while practicing mindfulness and self-compassion.
+Originally developed by Dr. Marsha Linehan, DBT is now widely used for emotion dysregulation, anxiety, trauma recovery, and everyday stress.
 Curious how we translate these principles into a daily routine?
 Take a look at the WithMarsha walkthrough.

 Core Principles